-We believe in writers helping each other.
-We’ve run London Playwrights’ Blog on a sharing economy model for nearly five years – however, that can’t cover accounting or insurance fees.
-In order to grow and do more for writers, we need a bigger and more stable infrastructure.
+We believe in writers helping each other (and this way of thinking inspired us to set up London Playwrights’ Blog back in 2013!).
+However, after, running the Blog on a sharing economy model for nearly five years, we knew we needed to be able to cover our core costs, such as accounting and insurance fees.
+And, in order to grow and do more for writers, we needed a bigger and more stable infrastructure.
+That’s where our membership scheme was born...

 We’re asking you – our readers, our community, and compatriots – to help us sustain and grow our activity by becoming a member of London Playwrights’ Workshop.
-If we’ve supported your work or helped you find opportunities to develop your craft, we hope you’ll thinking about joining and being part of our next chapter.
+If we’ve supported your work or helped you find opportunities to develop your craft, we hope you’ll thinking about joining us and becoming a part of our organisation as we expand the work we do.

 This is a model that relies on generosity towards each other – but it’s not charity, because you’ll be getting something in return.
-We’re developing new content, courses, events and initiatives that will be available to our members.
+We’ve created some fantastic content for our members over the last year or so and we’re developing new content, courses, events and initiatives.

 Support us to support you.
 The more our community of writers invests in us, the more we can do.